-Is your iPhone flashlight not working and it is greyed out in Control Center?
-Although it may appear strange, despite the fact that flashlights are not bleeding-edge technology, they can still malfunction.
+Is your iPhone flashlight not working, and it is greyed out in Control Center?
+Although it may appear strange, even though flashlights are not bleeding-edge technology, they can still malfunction.

-Here are all the tips that will help you troubleshoot an iPhone flashlight that is not working.
-Follow these tips in the order listed until you find the one that fixes your iPhone flashlight.
+If that doesn’t fix the problem, follow these tips in the order listed until you find the one that fixes your iPhone flashlight.

 - Check Your iPhone Case